Should Lawyers Advertise With Avvo, FindLaw, or Google Ads?

 - People don’t have to search twice

-- Your ad gets seen while organic search results usually don’t
+- Your ad gets seen when organic search results usually don’t

 - Works immediately – you will get cases within days